‘Keeping in touch’ and doing it well, is hard.

 Why haven’t I built this yet?

-Well I’m lazy for one (executing is harder than dreaming) and there are a few services I’ve come across that almost provide me with this ‘keep in touch’ utility:
+Executing is harder than dreaming and there are a few services I’ve come across that almost provide me with this ‘keep in touch’ utility:

 All have elements I like.